Last updated on February 21st, 2023 at 11:32 am

-What do you do if you don’t feel chin ups in biceps?
+But, what should you do if you don’t feel chin ups in your biceps?

 Chin ups are primarily a lat exercise, so you should really feel them more in the lats.
 There is more bicep involvement in chin ups than pull ups, so you should definitely feel the biceps working.
 You can increase bicep activation by squeezing at the top of the move, bringing your hands closer together, or adding resistance.

 I think it’s important to state that chin ups are a compound exercise, and therefore they will work a number of muscles.

 Additionally, chin ups are still primarily a lat exercise.

 Therefore, if you’re going to “feel” chin ups anywhere it should be in the lats.

 With that being said, there is definitely more bicep involvement than pull ups.

 However, this doesn’t always mean that you will feel the biceps working hard when doing chin ups.

 But, if you are regularly doing chin ups your biceps will definitely be getting stronger, and you may even notice further development.